 Encryption: Digital signatures based on cryptographic keys protect defines asset ownership and protects it from any unauthorized transaction.

-Considering the potential that this technology renders, two of the Blockchain applications that are transformational are:
+Considering the potential that this technology renders, two of the transformational Blockchain applications are:

 - Cross-Border Payments: International transactions take days for completion.
-Blockchain powered cross-border payment platforms are enabling banks to make payment networks more efficient and less time consuming, globally.
-To understand this better, take a look at how Santander (a Spanish banking group) utilized Blockchain based platform for global payments, called Ripple.
+Blockchain-powered cross-border payment platforms are enabling banks to make payment networks more efficient and less time consuming, globally.
+To understand this better, take a look at how Santander (a Spanish banking group) utilized a Blockchain-based platform for global payments, called Ripple.

 Explemlifying how cross-border payment platforms work

 Payment Service Providers (PSPs) usually have a mine of customer data.
 This has been in use to generate insights for customer purchasing behaviour, which can consequently help to understand macro trends, render better services to customers (like fraud detection by studying the pattern of spending).